fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 A nice little place to stop by on your first visit to Akmihr, and probably the first place you'll find as it's in the NE part of the continent.
 The training academy and healer will come in handy once you start diving into the mines, and unlike Chigaku there's actually food for sale to sustain you through those long(?) dungeon dives.

-If you find a Kobito who wants money, he will clue you into the secret of his people: there is a set of mines to the SW of here, in which a word is hidden.
-Apart from the mines, there's also a second dungeon in the form of a pyramid, W of here.
+If you find a Kobito who wants money, he will clue you into the secret of his people: there is a set of **mines** to the SW of here, in which a **word** is hidden.
+Apart from the mines, there's also a second **dungeon** in the form of a **pyramid**, W of here.
 However, "a horrible fate awaits those who rob pyramids", and as you may have heard before, "evil things live in pyramids".
 So that trip promises to be fun for the whole family.
 We'll do it last, as per usual.

-You may be interested in the palace of the Sultan, who rules this land, to the S, and the Mages Guild, which is in Desert Flower, though no one knows where that is.
+You may be interested in the **palace** of the **Sultan**, who rules this land, to the S, and the Mages **Guild**, which is in Desert Flower, though no one knows where that is.
 (It's right near the Palace, but it's tucked in among some cacti and hard to find.)

 In the SW side of town, Grool the Wicked gets annoyed if you force your way into his temple and kill his skeletons, but he won't do anything about it.